-If you are looking for a quality long range spotting scope with all the features you want but a price that you can live with, the Ares is a solid choice.
-Much like the Vortex spotting scope, it has pretty much anything that you can pack into a spotting scope and should last multiple lifetimes with a little care.
-This scope is lighter than the Vortex and has all the protection it should need to work hard in the field.
+If you are looking for a quality long-range spotting scope with a price that you can live with, consider the Ares.
+Much like the Viper, the Ares has everything you could want in a spotting scope.
+This scope is lighter than the Viper.
+It has all the protection it should need to work hard in the field.
+So, it should last multiple lifetimes with a little care.

 Spotting Scopes Under $500

 Vortex Optics Diamondback Spotting Scopes

 Many of the features found on the Viper can be found on the Diamondback.
-The combination of amazing prism technology combined with fully multi-coated glass give you a great image with little concern for things like wash-out or glare while the large objective lens keeps things crisp and bright.
-In a scope at this price, the quality in nearly unheard of.
+The amazing prism technology is back.
+It is combined with fully multi-coated glass.
+This gives you a great image without wash-out or glare.
+The large objective lens keeps things crisp and bright.
+In a scope at this price, the image quality is unbelievable.

-This is also a scope that will hold up well enough to take anywhere and is more portable than the Viper with a lighter weight and more convenient size.
+This is also a scope that you can take anywhere.
+It is more portable than the Viper because of its lighter weight and smaller size.
 No doubt the Diamondback is a very affordable spotting scope.
 You won't need to replace it in your lifetime.
 I own a variety of Vortex optics and have had no issues with any of them.
-This is a good scope for target shooting.
-These are my favorite spotting scopes for hunting and any activity out in the weather.

 Vanguard Endeavor HD 65A Angled Eyepiece Spotting Scope with 15-45x Magnification

-Vanguard is an overlooked company in the shooting world but has been making good quality products in a variety of optics markets for over 30 years.
-While this will do well in the world of shooting sports its also a great multi-use scope that will lend its self well to a large variety of pursuits.
-Don’t be fooled by the low price, this is a scope that stands up to the best on the market.
+Vanguard is an overlooked company.
+They have actually been making good quality products in the optic market for over 30 years.
+Their Endeavor HD will work perfectly throughout the world of shooting sports.
+It is also a great multi-use scope.
+Don’t be fooled by the low price.
+This scope competes with the best of the best.